LuisKay/Spec_ResNet/README.md

 Each data directory contains 10000 files(1.txt, 2.txt, ..., 10000.txt).
 Because the whole data set is too large to be uploaded here, we put it on other platform [https://pan.baidu.com/s/1a6oT_iQcZLXB9CXs6Fg_rA](https://pan.baidu.com/s/1a6oT_iQcZLXB9CXs6Fg_rA) and a subset is uploaded, including decoded wave file, spectrogram feature extraction script in **AAC (2s, stereo, 1024Kbps, decoded WAV).rar**, and responding spectrogram matrix with window size `N=512` in **Spectrogram.rar**.

+# Experiments
+for AAC based steganographic algorithm, we choose above three as objects.
+Considering the capicity of MP3stego, we choose several emerging MP3 adaptive steganography to test the detection ability.
+It wil be coming soon...